code-philia/CoEdPilot-extension/README.md

 cd /path/to/edit-pilot
 npm install
 ```
-8. Open file *src/extension.js*, edit the path variable `PyInterpreter` with the absolute path of the interpreter.
+8. Open file `src/model_server/discriminator/interface.py`, `src/model_server/locator/interface.py` and `src/model_server/generator/interface.py`, change `model_name` in each file to the absolute path of the models.
+9. Change `PyInterpreter` in `src/model-client.js` to your Python interpreter.
+Especially, it should be a Conda Python interpreter path if you created Conda environment in the previous paths.
 E.g.: */home/username/miniconda3/envs/codebert/bin/python*.
-9. Open the extension folder within VS Code, open *src/extension.js*, press `F5` to run the extension in debug mode.
-If a VS Code menu pop up, select "VS Code Extension".
+10. Open the extension folder within VS Code, then press `F5` to run the extension in debug mode.
+If a VS Code menu pop up, select *Run Extension*.
-10. New VS Code window should appear and the extension is ready.
+11. New VS Code window should appear and the extension is ready.

 ## Issues

-* Currently, Python scripts must be located locally and use stdin and stdout for content exchange.
+This is still a beta version.
+Not fully tested on different platforms.

 **Enjoy!**